TYLPHE/hb-capstone/README.md

 I also learned how to use React Router's `useNavigate()` hook to redirect users to different pages after log in and registration.

 React Router's redirect is really cool becasue w can use the `useLocation()` hook to send data to a different component.
 In my case, once the user creates an account, they are redirected to the login page with a reminder of their account name to log in.

+### 5/15
+I did a lot today.
+First, I created a user library where users can see their own games.
+Then I created a game details page where users can see details about any game.
+From the game details, I added functionality where users can add the game to their library.

+Later in the evening, I created a game search and search results page.
+Users can partially search for games.
+I don't know how to deal with the search results page yet.
+I limited the search term to 2 characters to limit the number of games returned.
+I also am only listing the game's name.
+I am afraid if I list all the game's thumbnail, the page will be too busy with a list of images.
+A one page search result where user can see more search results as they scroll would be cool though...
+That will probably be a nice-to-have feature.